Dh-nu5sh/sysgreet/README.md

-# Hostinfo
+# Sysgreet

 > Beautiful, low-latency system context for every terminal login.

-Hostinfo keeps you oriented the moment a shell prompt appears.
+Sysgreet keeps you oriented the moment a shell prompt appears.
 It prints the hostname in ASCII art alongside a curated snapshot of operating system, network, and resource telemetry—so you always know **which** machine you are on and **whether** it is healthy.
 Built for managing home labs and fleets alike, it